 Low-fidelity prototypes are basic representations of concepts that help to validate those concepts early on in the design process, before investing too much time or money.
 Simple prototypes focus on the concept without getting distracted by minor details such as appearance and style.
 They generally present the design ideas as a workflow, allowing you to test the user interface (UI) in a visual manner.

-Whether you’re presenting an idea to a client or creating a mood board in-house, using an online digital whiteboard will make it easy to share and collect feedback on your ideas.
+Whether you’re presenting an idea to a client or creating a mood board in-house, an online digital whiteboard will make it easy to share and collect feedback on your ideas.

 Visual frameworks as a visual thinking strategy

-Visual frameworks are simply any analytical tool that organises ideas into concepts.
+Visual frameworks are simply any analytical tool that organizes ideas into concepts.
 Think of Venn diagrams, graphs, flow charts and tables.
 They are used to simplify and separate ideas to better understand any patterns or trends.

 Try one of Conceptboard’s most popular visual frameworks to help you clarify questions and solve seemingly complex problems:

 Adults are often reluctant to draw, thinking they’re either no good at it, or it’s too childish for the business world.
 But the fact is, sketching is a great way to pull the ideas out of your mind and into the real world.
 In fact, it was inventor Thomas Edison who said, “I have numerous machines in my mind now which I continue to illustrate day by day.”